Mortgage Payment Calculator

 MP=100 000(0,004*1,004 ^ 240/(1,004^240)-1)

-In the next step we have to raise the "(1+r)" (in our example 1,004) to the power of "n" (in our example 240).
-It is best to use a calculator (put in the value to be raised, than press the xy button and enter the "n" value, then press "=") or an excel sheet (use the POWER function: =power(number to be raised,power).
-The number in our case is: 2,607.
-Now our equation would look like this:
+In the next step, we raise "(1+r)" (in our example 1,004) to the power of "n" (in our example 240).
+It is easiest to use a calculator (enter the value to be raised, then press the xy button and enter the "n" value, then press "=") or an Excel sheet (use the POWER function: =power(number to be raised,power).
+The number in our case is 2,607.
+Now our equation looks like this:

 MP=100 000(0,004*2,607 / 2,607-1)